Colorado Winterization for Homeowners as Colder Weather Approaches – Winterizing

 It is a good idea to hire a professional to clean your gutters at least once annually so that they can detect any other problems with your gutter system.
 When cleaning your own gutter system, be sure to practice ladder safety to prevent accidents.

-6. Service Your Radiant Heat or Forced Air System
+6. Service Your Radiant Heat or Forced Air System: Heat Distribution System

-One of the most common issues in radiant heating is air in the system.
+One of the most common issues in radiant heating is air in the heat distribution systems.
 In order to avoid this becoming a larger problem, it is important to have your radiators bled at the beginning of each heating season.

 Servicing your forced air system early in the season can also save money and inconvenience.
 Having a professional look over the furnace and system, tune it up, and diagnose any potential issues will ensure that you stay warm and cozy throughout the winter.